On the local $L^2$-Bound of the Eisenstein Series: Acknowledgements

 \section{Acknowledgements}

-The authors thank Erez Lapid for several fruitful discussions, his interest in this work, and encouragement.
-The authors thank Valentin Blomer for discussions relating to this work and \cite{assing2022density}.
-The authors also thank Paul Nelson for several useful comments on an earlier draft of this paper.
+The authors thank Erez Lapid for several fruitful discussions, his interest in this work, and his encouragement.
+The authors also thank Valentin Blomer for discussions relating to this work and \cite{assing2022density} and Paul Nelson for several useful comments on an earlier draft of this paper.
 The first author thanks Shreyasi Datta for various enlightening conversations and her immense support during this project.
 The first author also thanks MPIM Bonn where most of the work was completed during his stay there.
 The second author is supported by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 803711).
+Finally, the authors generously thank the anonymous referees for carefully reading the paper and suggesting numerous improvements.